 5. Drink Water

 Hydrate yourself well before working.
 You do not want to suffer complications from dehydration while working.
-This complications will interrupt our work and will make a good impression on your client; especially if it could have been avoided with a simple task as drinking water.
-So, before you start work get yourself hydrated.
+These complications will interrupt our work and will make a good impression on your client; especially if it could have been avoided with a simple task as drinking water.
+So, before you start work to get yourself hydrated.

 If you are a beginner and you are passionate about your job, continue learning.
 Skills picked up over time are important but you can still do more to set you apart from other cleaners.
 Keep up with new cleaning products and equipment.
 Undergo training, get certifications.
 To set you apart, you can join organizations like ICWA (International Window Cleaning Association).
-ICWA offers training and certifications for window cleaners passionate about their jobs and want to make a difference.
+ICWA offers training and certifications for window cleaners passionate about their jobs and wants to make a difference.